-Utilizing my education as a Licensed Clinical Social Worker, my training, and my personal experience has proven to be most effective in providing my clients with empathy and compassion, a deeper understanding of dealing with loss, grief, mourning, and much-needed emotional support – all of which can result in a great sense of hope and healing.
+Utilizing my education as a Licensed Clinical Social Worker, my training in hospice, and my personal experience has proven to be most effective in providing my clients with empathy and compassion, a deeper understanding of dealing with loss, grief, mourning, bereavment and much-needed emotional support – all of which can result in a great sense of hope and healing.
 Seeing lives change is the greatest and most satisfying aspect of what I do.

-My personal journey with grief began my freshman year in college when my boyfriend was killed in an automobile accident.
+My personal journey with grief started my freshman year in college when my boyfriend was killed in an automobile accident.
 I regretted that I never had the chance to say goodbye.
 Ironically, I was taking my first Grief & Loss class at the time.
-This provided a certain level of help, but there was not a great deal of grief support on our college campus in the 1980s.
-I even attended a widows' support group in Indianapolis for bereavment support, but soon found it was not a good fit for me.
+This provided a certain level of help but there was not a great deal of grief support on our college campus in the 1980’s.
 His death made me realize how unprepared I was to cope with my grief and the pain of loss.
-All my hopes, dreams, and expections were gone!
+All my hopes, dreams and expectations were gone!
 Loss is inevitable, it's the most basic human experience, but suffering is a choice.
 When grievers don't know what choices they can make, that's when they are stuck with the pain.

-My next significant loss was that of my 42-year-old sister, who was diagnosed with a very rare cancer.
-This occurred around the time I was working toward my master’s degree, and was participating in another Grief and Loss class.
+My next significant loss was that of my 42-year-old sister, who was diagnosed with an exceedingly rare cancer.
 From this experience, I learned a lot about helping my sister prepare for her end-of-life journey.
-We involved hospice care, which was a great resource in helping me cope with my anticipatory grief and received bereavement support.
+We had hospice involved which was a great resource in helping me cope with my anticipatory grief and received bereavement support.
 From this experience I started my hospice career.

-Not long after my sister died, my beloved 14-year-old cat Gracie died suddenly.
+Not long after my sister died, in 2008 my beloved cat Gracie of fourteen years unexpectedly died.
 My heart was broken.
 It was difficult to find support groups for pet loss.
-So, I joined a chat room for those who had lost a pet for several months to find support and process my grief.
-Now with the help of the Grief Recovery Method Pet Loss program, I was able grieve Gracie's loss in an appropriate way.
+So, I joined a chat room with others who had lost a pet for several months to find support and process my grief.
+Now with the help of the Grief Recovery Pet Loss program I was able grieve Gracie's loss in an appropriate way.